westpoint-robotics/usma_bhg/README.md

 Would you like to make a difference by participating in the Spinnaker feedback program?
 [Y/n] $ <b>n</b>
 </pre>
+- IMPORTANT: You will need to reboot the system for these changes to have full effect.

 - If you do not already have a catkin_ws then create one
 `mkdir -p ~/catkin_ws/src`